Skip to content

 // List all terminals

-const terminals = await sandbox.terminals.list();
+const terminals = await sandbox.terminal.list();

 console.log(`Active terminals: ${terminals.length}`);